zeinasamer/resume_job_fit_classification/README.md

 # resume_job_fit_classification
-Capstone project for ML Zoomcamp: a supervised machine learning model that predicts candidate-job compatibility by classifying resumes as No Fit, Potential Fit, or Good Fit for a given job description.
+Capstone project for ML Zoomcamp: a supervised machine learning model that predicts candidate-job compatibility by classifying resumes as No Fit or Good Fit for a given job description.

 ## Business Goal
 _TODO: Describe the business problem this project is solving._